Does travel insurance cover me if my airline or tour operator goes bankrupt?

 Here are some questions to ask your travel insurance company.
 Do they cover….

 – Cruises on small ships (Croatian cruises)?
 Cruises on big ships (if you’re doing something else)?
+Not all insurance covers you when you are AT SEA.
+Please check!

 – Car Hire Excess Insurance?